SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 As already seen in the last example, `OpaBuilder` has two static members: `OpaBuilder.Matchers` and `OpaBuilder.Actions`.
 While there's no issue in using any matchers from `sap.ui.test.Matchers` in the `OpaBuilder` definition, the goal of the two members is to provide the most commonly used matchers and actions to be directly accessed when working with `OpaBuilder` without explicitly requiring them in the test class.

-`OpaBuilder.Actions` contains both `sap.ui.test.Actions.Press` and `sap.ui.test.Actions.EnterText`. `OpaBuilder.Matchers` does **not** contain every predefined matcher in `sap.ui.test.Matchers`, but still provides some additional ones as described in the API.
+`OpaBuilder.Actions` contains both `sap.ui.test.Actions.Press` and `sap.ui.test.Actions.EnterText`, while `OpaBuilder.Matchers` does **not** contain every predefined matcher in `sap.ui.test.Matchers`, but still provides some additional ones as described in the API.

 ***